zhouhaibing089/blog/content/posts/kubectl-alias-done-right.md

 }
 ```

+In this case, I'm traversing all the parameters and find where `--` is, and then
+put `--context=${wname}` right in the middle.

 Maybe there are more cases where it may fail, but so far this is the version
 which works for me in a lot of situations.

 By sharing this little story, I think it is clear that a simple thing may not
-actually be simple as you thought, and there are always complexities with it.
+actually be as simple as you thought, and there are always complexities with it.